• See your site through the eyes of the search engine spiders.

 Source

-These search engine statistics and coverage show that you should be focusing your optimization efforts on Google first and foremost.
+These search engine statistics and coverage show that you should be focusing your optimization effortson Google first and foremost.
 Google search statistics cannot be ignored.

 Worldwide Internet Population

-In December 2008, the worldwide Internet audience of people ages 15 and older surpassed one billion visitors for the first time1.
-In January 2007, there were 106,875,138 sites2 on the Internet.
-As of April 2009, there were 231,510,169 sites3.
-This represents a 210% increase in 2 years.
+In December 2008, the worldwide Internet audience of people ages 15 and older surpassed one billion visitors for the first time.
+In January 2007, there were 106,875,138 sites on the Internet.
+As of January 2011, there were 273,301,445 sites.
+This represents a 156% increase in 4 years.

 How is your site going to stand out against all this growing competition?